Between the Elbe river valley and the megalithic stone tombs

 The Elbe Heights and the Klötzie Rise together form the northern edge of the Drawehn Ridge, ending in the Elbe marsh region.
 As the transition between the Elbe Riverscape Biosphere Reserve of Lower Saxony and the Elbhöhen-Wendland Nature Park, this forms the backdrop along this trail.

-It leads into the historic center of Walmsburg – a typical, protected historical Rundling village.
+It leads into the historic center of Walmsburg – a former Rundling village.

 The Walmsburg slough is an expansive, pristine floodplain along the Elbe river with transitions to the forested edge of the sandy Ice Age deposits (geest).
 Here, on the trail, you will certainly find a place to enjoy the Elbe in its original beauty, with its white sand beaches.
 Since 2009, a dike has protected the town of Walmsburg from the slough when it floods.